-Social media can help a little, but successful bloggers know that search engine traffic is the only way to access every Internet user in the world.
+Social networks can help a little.
+But successful bloggers know that search engine traffic is the only way to access every Internet user in the world.

 But luck alone will not get a search engine to index your posts.
-You have to make it happen.
+You have to sit down to write and make it happen.

-Getting the basics right for a good blog
+Getting the basics right for an excellent blog

 1. Blogging software.
 The only choice, if you are serious about wanting to be a success, is WordPress.

-Free blogging platforms are highly restrictive and will never give you access to the tools and options you need to blog successfully.
+Free blogging platforms are an easy step.
+But they highly restrictive and will never give you access to the tools and options you need to blog successfully.
 Nor will they give you the opportunities to monetize your blog freely.

 Learning how to use a self-hosted WordPress site is the first vital step in succeeding at blogging.